solitone/josm_strava_cookies/README.md

 # josm_strava_cookies
 Utility for setting Strava cookies in JOSM preferences.
-This allows to get a high resolution [Strava Heatmap](https://www.strava.com/heatmap).
+This allows to get a high resolution [Strava Heatmap](https://www.strava.com/heatmap) as JOSM overlay; see also https://wiki.openstreetmap.org/wiki/Strava#Global_Heatmap.

 ## Requirements
 Two possible set-ups:
 - Python 2 (the pre-installed version that comes with macOS works) + OSX and Safari
 - Python 3 + package 'browser_cookie3', browsers Firefox or Chrome on OSX

-- Extension to other Operating Systems is in progress
+Extension to other Operating Systems is in progress

 ## Usage
 1. Browse to the [Strava Heatmap](https://www.strava.com/heatmap) and setup a Strava account.
 2. Log in with your Strava credentials, flagging the *remember me* checkbox.
-Move the map and zoom in and out, in order to be sure to get the needed cookies.
+Move the map and zoom in and out to be sure that the required cookies are present.
 3. In JOSM preferences, activate the Strava imagery URLs that you need.
 4. Change each default imagery URL string from e.g.:
 ```